TrustedFirmwareWebsite/website/_projects/hafnium.md

   Contribution guidelines can be found in the documentation.

   Please subscribe to the project email list to to participate in development discussions.

+  Hafnium and Secure-EL2 are topics also discussed in the TF-A Tech Forum.

 ---